 A model on a logical level is a further elaboration of the conceptual model.
 In addition to the information recorded in a conceptual model, other information is recorded.
 The entities can be further elaborated by adding attributes.
 For attributes the optionality is indicated; are they mandatory or optional.
 It is also indicated whether they are part of the primary key of the entity, or that they are a foreign key.

 In the example model above, an extra entity Employment had been included with respect to the conceptual example model.
 With this entity, the relation between Person and Organization is further elaborated.
 Not only the cardinality is more detailed, but the properties (attributes) can also be recorded in detail by indicating the optionality and key for each attribute.

 As an addition to modeling on a logical level, a NIAM-like (Natural language Information Analysis Method) view is available for entity-relationship modeling.
 It is a variation of the Crow's Foot notation inspired by NIAM (Conceptual Schema and Relational Database Design by Sjir Nijssen & Terry Halpin (1989)).

 The notion of fact (type) is used to model relationships.
 A fact consists of two predicates, each defining the role of one of the entities involved in the relationship.

 Example of a NIAM-inspired logical model

-In the above example model the top most fact defines the role "buys" for the customer in relation to product, and the role "is sold to" for the product in relation to customer.
+In the above example model the top most fact defines the role "buys" for the customer in relation to the product, and the role "is sold to" for the product in relation to the customer.
 This gives the following predicates "A customer buys 0, one or more product" (displayed below) and "A product is sold to 0, one or more customer".

 Additionally, different types of constraints (uniqueness, exclusion, completeness) can be modeled to indicate limitations in the model.